evanwill/_drafts/_notes/wget-archives.md

 In a web archive features such as search bar, streaming media, widget embeds, and complex JS won't work (or will introduce context anomalies). ([example](https://web.archive.org/web/20150628225214/http://www.lib.uidaho.edu/))

-[Webrecorder](https://webrecorder.io/) is a tool used to capture features that require user interaction, but this requires actually surfing everything you want to harvest.
+[Webrecorder](https://webrecorder.io/) is a tool used to capture features that require user interaction, but this requires actually surfing everything you want to harvest. (example use case, [Transparent Idaho](http://transparent.idaho.gov/Pages/transhome.aspx))

 ## Dynamic requests issues